|

 -

-*Note that drinking water information provided in this report is aggregated from the federal EPA database, state resources and local government sources where available.
+*Note that drinking water information provided on this site is aggregated from the federal EPA database, state resources and local government sources where available.

 EPA publishes violation and enforcement data quarterly, based on the inspection reports of the previous quarter.
 Water systems, states and EPA take up to three months to verify this data is accurate and complete.